 - 1 in 7 if one of the parent was diagnosed with T2D within the age of 50

 - 1 in 13 if one of the parent was diagnosed with T2D after the age of 50

 - 1 in 2 if both the parent are diabetic

 - Whereas in India when both the parents are diagnosed with type 2 diabetes then there is 100% chance that the child will be diabetic

 The root cause of type 2 diabetes is obesity.
-It runs down the family as they tend to have similar life-style and eating pattern.
+It runs down the family as they tend to have a similar lifestyle and eating pattern.
 Obesity is 80% correlated with diabetes.
-If you have a family history of obesity it becomes difficult to figure out if your diabetes is mainly caused due to life-style factors or genetic variations.
+If you have a family history of obesity it becomes difficult to figure out if your diabetes is mainly caused due to lifestyle factors or genetic variations.
 It is natural that sedentary parents tend to have sedentary children and their unhealthy eating habits are passed on to the next generation.
-However studies have shown that in obese individuals, by losing even 4 kg of the body weight, can reduce the risk of developing type 2 diabetes.
+However, studies have shown that in obese individuals, by losing even 4 kg of the body weight, can reduce the risk of developing type 2 diabetes.

 Here are 5 alternative healthy foods to knock out type 2 diabetes:

 - Take control over your calories: Instead of sweet, cookies and candies opt for fruits such as berries, apples, oranges, and papaya.
 Fruits such as mangoes and grapes contain more sugar and it should be consumed in lesser quantity.
 This way it will satisfy your craving for sweets.

 - Choose carbohydrates wisely: You need to consume half of your daily calories from healthy carbohydrates.
 Instead of consuming pasta, noodles and white rice opt for legumes, beans, millets, whole grains, brown rice, low-fat dairy products, fruits, and vegetables.